-When socially isolated parents or carers face issues such as mental or physical illness, addiction, financial difficulty, bereavement, relationship breakdown etc., the stress brought about by the crisis may easily lead to the neglect of children in the family to a significant extent, and even increase the likelihood of other forms of child abuse occurring.
+When socially isolated parents or carers face issues such as mental or physical illness, addiction, financial difficulty, bereavement, relationship breakdown etc., the stress brought about by the crisis may easily lead to the neglect of children in the family, and even increase the likelihood of other forms of child abuse occurring.

 While Safe Families volunteers step in to help, parents and carers maintain the primary care of their children.
 Our volunteers act as the equivalent of wider family or neighbours, providing support and encouragement.

 Safe Families’ involvement is always with the agreement or request of the parent/carer and they have the option to end the involvement at any time.

 Asking Safe Families for Children for help is seen positively as every parent or carer needs support or respite at some time or another.
 Safe Families offers those without support a healthy way to bring sustained stability to their family life.

 Volunteers receive no reimbursement and are carefully recruited, including an Enhanced DBS (previously CRB) check, references, home interview, home safety check if applicable, and training.